The Hubble Constant from Blue Type Ia Supernovae: Discussion

-Figure~\ref{fig:stretch} shows that the SNe~Ia in the blue bin in the \csb\ sample have a weighted mean SALT2 lightcurve shape parameter consistent with that of SNe~Ia in the green and red bins.
+Figure~\ref{fig:stretch} shows that the SNe~Ia in the blue bin in the \csb\ sample have a weighted mean SALT2 lightcurve shape parameter consistent within their uncertainties with that of SNe~Ia in the green and red bins.
 This is valid for both the calibration and the HF SN~Ia sample.
 The \csu\ SNe~Ia in the red bin appear to have slightly lower $s_{BV}$.
-The significance of any trend is small, but if anything, they are opposite in the two cases.
-Thus, there is no indication of significant differences among the three bins, in either sample and we conclude that the lower $H_0$ for blue SNe Ia is unlikely due to lightcurve differences among the bins.
+There is no obvious trend, but if anything, they are opposite in the two cases.
+Thus, there is no indication of clear differences among the three bins, in either sample, and we conclude that the lower $H_0$ for blue SNe Ia is unlikely due to lightcurve differences among the bins.

 For unextinguished SNe~Ia, the color correction parameters, $\beta$ or $R$, reduce to a correction coefficient of the intrinsic luminosity-color relation.
 Thus, a dependence of the local slope on SN~Ia color may be expected if dust extinction has not been correctly accounted for \citep{Mandel17}.